260.31 – Vulnerable Elderly Persons; Definitions.

 § 260.35 Misrepresentation by, or on behalf of, a caregiver for a child or children.
 1. A person is guilty of misrepresentation by, or on behalf of, a caregiver for a child or children when he or she: (a) intentionally makes a false written statement about himself, herself, or another person while he or she, […]

-260.24 – Endangering the Welfare of an Incompetent or Physically Disabled Person in the Second Degree.
+260.25 – Endangering the Welfare of an Incompetent or Physically Disabled Person in the First Degree.

-§ 260.24 Endangering the welfare of an incompetent or physically disabled person in the second degree.
-A person is guilty of endangering the welfare of an incompetent or physically disabled person in the second degree when he or she recklessly engages in conduct which is likely to be injurious to the physical, mental or moral […]
+§ 260.25 Endangering the welfare of an incompetent or physically disabled person in the first degree.
+A person is guilty of endangering the welfare of an incompetent or physically disabled person in the first degree when he knowingly acts in a manner likely to be injurious to the physical, mental or moral welfare of a […]